KoffeinFlummi/armake/README.md

     paa2img      Convert PAA to image
     binarize     Binarize a file
     debinarize   Debinarize a file
-    pack         Packs a folder into a PBO (without any binarization) build        Binarize and pack an addon folder
+    build        Binarize and pack an addon folder

 Options: